-Next, you will need to decide if you are able to install the system yourself, or if a hired professional will be required.
+Next, you will need to decide if you are able to install the system yourself or if a hired professional will be required.
 Because wireless systems use radio frequency to create a barrier instead of a physical wire, professional installation is not typically necessary.
-Wireless dog fences tend to be very DIY friendly for the average pet owner.
+Wireless dog fences tend to be very DIY-friendly for the average pet owner.

 Many in-ground wired dog fences can also be installed without professional assistance – you can find several DIY options online, for example.
-However, many invisible dog fencing companies do offer professional installation services.
+However, many invisible electronic dog fence system companies offer professional installation services.
 Depending on the size and shape of your yard, the quality of the electric fence, and the terrain, the installation cost can vary greatly.

-Hidden Costs of Electric Dog Fences
+Hidden Costs of an Electric Dog Fence System

 Effectiveness of Electric Dog Fences

-As you surely know, dogs come in all different shapes, sizes, and athletic abilities.
+As you know, dogs come in all different shapes, sizes, and athletic abilities.
 But they also all have their own unique personalities and interests!
-A containment solution that works great for one dog may be entirely ineffective for another.
+A containment solution that works great for one dog may be ineffective for another.
 Because of this, no single electric solution is 100% effective for all dogs.